CarloLucibello/Tsunami.jl/docs/src/callbacks.md

 # Callbacks

 Callbacks are functions that are called at certain points in the training process.
 They are useful for logging, early stopping, and other tasks.
-Callbacks are passed to the [`fit!`](@ref) function as a list, and implement their functionality by implementing a subset of the [Hooks](@ref).
+Callbacks are passed to the [`Tsunami.fit!`](@ref) function as a list, and implement their functionality by implementing a subset of the [Hooks](@ref).

 ## Available Callbacks

 ### Checkpoints

+Callbacks for saving and loading the model and optimizer state.

 ```@docs
 Tsunami.Checkpointer